pulumi/docs/tour/programs-stacks.md

 A stack is an instance of your Pulumi program.

-You'll create and manipulate them frequently, and are one of Pulumi's most fundamental concepts.
+You'll create and manipulate them frequently, and they are one of Pulumi's most fundamental concepts.
 We glossed over them in the first lesson by simply using `pulumi new` to create our first stack, but we'll now learn more about them.

 There are many reasons we might want more than one stack for our program: